The-Leo/PROGRAMMING-NOTES/C-PROGRAMMING/data_types.md

 **Basic Data Types**: Integers and Floating point numbers, characters

 ## BASIC DATA TYPES
 **Integers**: Integers represent whole numbers without any fractional part.
 C provides various integer data types with different storage sizes, including:
-	- int** Used to store integers with a typical size of 4 bytes.
+	* int: Used to store integers with a typical size of 4 bytes.
-	- short: Used to store smaller integers with a typical size of 2 bytes.
+	* short: Used to store smaller integers with a typical size of 2 bytes.
-	- long: Used to store larger integers with a typical size of 4 bytes or 8 bytes.
+	* long: Used to store larger integers with a typical size of 4 bytes or 8 bytes.
-	- char: Used to store single characters, which are actually small integers.
+	* char: Used to store single characters, which are actually small integers.

 ![data_types](images/data-types.jpg)